asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 Factors
 -------

-Sometimes is interesting to describe the frequency distribution of the main variable for different subsamples corresponding to the categories of another variable that is known as **classificatory variable** or **factor**.
+Sometimes it is interesting to describe the frequency distribution of the main variable for different subsamples corresponding to the categories of another variable, known as **classificatory variable** or **factor**.

 **Example**.
 Dividing the sample of heights by gender we get two subsamples